s2l1/Headless-Samourai-Dojo/README.md

 In Windows, I’ll preface all commands you need to enter with $, so with the command $ cd bitcoin just type cd bitcoin and hit enter.

-Open the Windows command prompt (Start Menu and type cmd directly and hit Enter), navigate to the bitcoin directory (for me, it’s on drive C:, check in Windows Explorer) and create the new directory bitcoin_mainnet.
-Then calculate the checksum of the already downloaded program.
+Open the Windows command prompt (Start Menu and type cmd directly and hit Enter), navigate to the directory where you downloaded bitcoin setup.exe file.
+For me, it’s `C:\Users\USERNAME\Desktop` but you can double check in Windows Explorer.
+Then use certutil calculate the checksum of the already downloaded program.
 ```
-$ cd C:\bitcoin
+$ cd C:\Users\USERNAME\Desktop
 $ mkdir bitcoin_mainnet
 $ dir
 $ certutil -hashfile bitcoin-0.18.1-win64-setup.exe sha256
 >3bac0674c0786689167be2b9f35d2d6e91d5477dee11de753fe3b6e22b93d47c
 ```
-Check this hash 3bac067... against the file SHA256SUMS.asc once you are on step #9 of this guide to verify that it is authentic.
+Save and later on check this hash 3bac067... against the file SHA256SUMS.asc once you are on step #9 of this guide to verify that it is authentic.

+Open Bitcoin Core and leave it to sync.

 ## 4. [NETWORK]